 Notes

-- For a little extra sweetness, add a dash of simple syrup or a generous pinch of superfine sugar to the shaker.
+- Sweeter sidecar variation with sugar syrup.
+For a sweeter drink, ideal for sipping after a meal, add a dash of simple syrup or a generous pinch of the superfine sugar into the cocktail shaker before adding the ice.

 Leave a Reply